ANTIQUE Research team

 Our group focuses on developing automated techniques to compute semantic properties of programs and other systems with a computational semantics in general.
 Such properties include (but are not limited to) important classes of correctness properties.

-Beyond the field of embedded systems, other pieces of software may cause very significant harm in case of bugs, as demonstrated by the Heartbleed security hole: due to a wrong protocol implementation, many websites could leak private information, over years.
+Beyond the field of embedded systems, other pieces of software may cause very significant harm in the case of bugs, as demonstrated by the Heartbleed security hole: due to a wrong protocol implementation, many websites could leak private information, over years.

 An important example of semantic properties is the class of safety properties.
 A safety property typically specifies that some (undesirable) event will never occur, whatever the execution of the program that is considered.
 For instance, the absence of runtime error is a very important safety property.
 Other important classes of semantic properties include liveness properties (i.e., properties that specify that some desirable event will eventually occur) such as termination and security properties, such as the absence of information flows from private to public channels.